alexasp/article_archive/README.md

 ##General
 Backpropegation updates is computed simply with recursive application of differentiation chain rule.

+Deep networks can be made deeper than what can practically be trained by backpropagation by fully traning parts of the network as a classifier, than using

 ### Neural Networks, Manifolds, and Topology
 http://colah.github.io/posts/2014-03-NN-Manifolds-Topology/